 Gas augers are simply designed using technology that’s existed for decades.
 If something goes wrong with your gas auger, chances are you can fix it yourself.
 This won’t be the case with an electric auger.

 The longest lasting augers are manual augers; you only have to worry about the shape and sharpness of your blade instead of all the moving parts of gas augers.

 We all know that gas augers are superior in terms of power because they rely on a motor instead of a battery, which leads to their efficiency.

 Overall, with more torque at your disposal, drilling an extensive number of holes will take far less time with a gas auger than with an electric or manual model.

 However, this is also what makes gas augers more dangerous than electric or manual ones.
-There are several benefits to having a gas auger, but you should also consider if you can live with the cons.

 What’s the Bad News About Gas Augers?